 - Our first discipline action is positive redirection such as simply redirecting children to another activity to teach children how to solve their problems.
 If it does not work, we use other strategies such as removing the child from that area or making limits to the toys they can use until the child becomes able to follow safety guidelines.

-- We use time-out as a time to talk about feelings, calm down, establish an inner control, and be able to regroup.
+- We use time-ins as a time-out to talk about feelings, calm down, establish an inner control, and be able to regroup.
 Therefore, we prepare a quiet place using pillows and some books to provide a cozy place for children. we let children determine the length of time spent away by asking them when they are ready to go back to the group.